jguegant/tech.blog/content/C++/sfinae-introduction.md

 <!-- http://stackoverflow.com/questions/18570285/using-sfinae-to-detect-a-member-function -->
 ###Trivia:
 As a C++ enthusiast, I usually follow the annual C++ conference [cppconf](http://cppcon.org/) or at least try to keep myself up-to-date with the major events that happen there.
 One way to catch up, if you can't afford a plane ticket or the ticket, is to follow the [youtube channel](https://www.youtube.com/channel/UCMlGfpWw-RUdWX_JbLCukXg) dedicated to this conference.
 This year, I was impressed by **Louis Dionne** talk entitled "C++ Metaprogramming: A Paradigm Shift".
-One feature called **is_valid** that can be found in Louis's [Boost.Hana](http://ldionne.com/hana/) library particulary caught my attention.
+One feature called **is_valid** that can be found in Louis's [Boost.Hana](http://github.com/boostorg/hana) library particulary caught my attention.
 This genious **is_valid** function heavily rely on an even more "magic" C++ programming technique coined with the term **SFINAE** discovered at the end of the previous century.
 If this acronym doesn't speak to you, don't be scared, we are going to dive straight in the subject.

+Note: for the sake of your sanity and *errare humanum est*, this article might not be 100% accurate!

 ###Introspection in C++?
 Before explaining what is **SFINAE**, let's explore one of its main usage: **introspection**.
 As you might be aware, C++ doesn't excel when it comes to examine the type or properties of an object at runtime.
 The best ability provided by default would be [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information).
 Not only **RTTI** isn't always available, but it also gives you barely more than the current type of the manipulated object.
 Dynamic languages or those having **reflection** on the other hand are really convenient in some situations like **serialization**.